fostroll/mordl/doc/README_BASICS.md

 tagger = UposTagger()
 ```

-To find the descriptions for creation of other tagger types, refer to the
+To find the descriptions for creation of the taggers of other types, refer to
-corresponding chapters.
+the corresponding chapters.

 ### Load Train and Test Data<a name="data"></a>